alexvanven/MeasuringMeaningClass/Week-1.2.md

 Let's also import and plot a two-mode network.

-As an example, we use the Davis dataset, which is one of the most re-analyzed two-mode datasets in network analysis.
+As an example, we use the Davis dataset, which is one of the most (re-)analyzed two-mode datasets in network analysis.
 These data were collected by Davis et al. in the 1930s.
 They represent observed attendance at 14 social events by 18 Southern women.
 The result is a person-by-event matrix: cell (i,j) is 1 if person i attended social event j, and 0 otherwise.
 You can find the data set in the Github folder.
 It is called "davis.csv" and is also stored in an edgelist format.

 ``` r
 davis <- read.csv("Data/davis.csv", header=FALSE)